 At this part in the process of building an eCommerce business from start to finish, you should have:

 Congratulations.
 You are almost ready to go!
 Now, you need to spend a little time deciding where you will keep your stock and how you intend to ship it to your customers.
 You can either rush this process, using plain and simple boxes and envelopes, or you can go the extra mile and WOW your buyers.
 (We advise the latter.)

-When I started my journey in eCommerce, I was working out of the spare room in a house.
+When I started my journey in eCommerce I owned a small office, situated on the Isle of Jersey.
 Products were packaged in simple envelopes and taken to the post office, on a daily basis.
-I still remember standing in the queue at the Post Office, hoping I had enough cash to pay for the stamps!
 Eventually, we sold high volumes of stock and were able to arrange daily postal collections.

 But, here is the reality of that situation: I had to take a risk.
 I had to pay for stock and hope that someone would buy it.
 Stock is dead money - until it is sold it is cash sat on the shelf.